dieharders/ai-text-server/README.md

 A complete list of endpoint documentation can be found [here](https://localhost:8000/docs) after Obrew Server is started.

+## API Keys and .env variables

+Put your .env file in the base directory alongside the executable.

 ## Managing Python dependencies

 It is highly recommended to use an package/environment manager like Anaconda to manage Python installations and the versions of dependencies they require.
 This allows you to create virtual environments from which you can install different versions of software and build/deploy from within this sandboxed environment.